Share this Post

 If any of these topics sound interesting to you, too, check out my resources below.
 If they’re still in print, book links will take you to Amazon through my affiliate link.
 As an Amazon Associate, I earn from qualifying purchases.
 In plain English: if you buy the book, Amazon will give me a few extra cents for my research slush fund!
 Woo-hoo!

 Saint-Joseph-des-Carmes & the Massacre

 - The official Saint-Joseph-Des-Carmes church website.
 The site is in French, but between my high-school French and Google Translate, I got a ton of information from this site.
 The page I linked to is their page on the massacre.

 - Blogue de Jean-Pierre Martel.
 Also in French, the post I linked to here has gorgeous photos of the inside of the church, including the side chapels.
 If you’re using Chrome, hit Google Translate and look for the picture captioned “Chapel of the Blessed Martyrs of the Carmelites.”
 This is the side chapel Natalie ducked into, where Maillard found her.

 - Poivrota a Paris.
-Another travel blog with gorgeous photos of the church.
+(2019 update: damn it, looks like this blog is kaput…) Another travel blog with gorgeous photos of the church.
 Scroll about 55% of the way through the post and you’ll find a picture of the painting on the ceiling of the Chapel of the Blessed Martyrs of the Carmelites.
 I had Natalie look up at this painting specifically because I found this photo.
 If I can see exactly what the character is seeing, it’s so much easier for me to find a thread to follow throughout that scene.

 - AndrewHopkinsArt.
 This blog has a specific focus on art, and the photos from Saint-Joseph-des-Carmes focus on the paintings inside rather than the massacre or the architecture in general.